Figuring out how to end a cover letter is harder than it looks.

 You want to close strong, but without overdoing it.

-This guide will show you exactly how to end your cover letter the right way, with real examples, formatting tips, and a tool that helps you write it in seconds.
+This guide will help you end your cover letter correctly.
+You’ll find real examples, formatting tips, and a tool to write it in seconds.

 Table of Contents